 I tasted these wines recently with author, luxury brand marketer and professor Evelyne Resnick, PhD as part of the official kick-off of the Rosés de Terroirs group (Association Internationale des Rosés de Terroirs (AIRT)).

 Disclosure: Wines provided as samples.
 No compensation received.
 Opinions are my own.

 The People and Wines Behind Rosés de Terriors

 The Tavel AOC initially launched “Rosés de Terroirs, unissons-nous!”
 (Terroir Rosés, let’s unite) campaign in 2020.
-Then recently a smaller group of producers from within Tavel, and other regions around Europe, took control and gave the campaign new energy, created the International Association of Rosés de Terroirs.
+Then recently, a smaller group of producers from within Tavel and other regions around Europe took control and gave the campaign new energy creating the International Association of Rosés de Terroirs.
 Their aim is to promote rosés from great terroirs in France and abroad.
 The project kicked-off at WineParis 2022 showcasing 34 wines with the goal of 100 over the next three years.